Obama’s Parting Gift to You: A Ministry of Truth

 Notably unanswered is the question of who determines what is “fact” and how they determine this.
 For example, for President George W. Bush it was a “fact” that Saddam Hussein had weapons of mass destruction.
 In the end, it was clear to everyone the true facts were the opposite of the president’s “facts”—but by then the damage had been done.

 The free speech-chilling rider was first introduced by Reps.
-Adam Kinzinger (R-Ill.) and Ted Lieu (D-Cal.) and back in March by RINO Sen. Rob Portman (R-Ohio) and Chris Murphy (D-Conn.).
+Adam Kinzinger (R-Ill.) and Ted Lieu (D-Calif.) and back in March by RINO Sen. Rob Portman (R-Ohio) and Chris Murphy (D-Conn.).
 Kinzinger is noted for saying he cannot support Donald Trump.

 Portman complained: “Surprisingly, there is currently no single U.S. governmental agency or department charged with the national-level development, integration, and synchronization of whole-of-government strategies to counter foreign propaganda and disinformation.”